MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/view-download-developer-resources.md

 # View or download developer resources

-This page provides resources for developers and information about the specific instance you are working on.
+This page provides resources for developers and information about the specific instance you're working on.

 ## View the Developer Resources page for your environment

 1. Sign into [Power Apps](https://make.powerapps.com), and select your environment in the top-right corner.

-1. Select the **Settings** button on the top-right corner, and select **Advanced Settings**.
+1. Select the **Settings** button in the top-right corner, and select **Advanced Settings**.

     ![Advanced Customizations](media/advanced-customizations-menu.png)